jsoconno/terraform-testing/README.md

 ## Running Code in the Pipeline

-The `azure-pipelines.yml` file in the `devops-module-testing/pipeline` folder contains a YAML definition of the pipeline and is set up to run on a Windows self-hosted agent.
+The `azure-pipelines.yml` file in the `pipeline` folder contains a YAML definition of the pipeline and is set up to run on a Windows self-hosted agent.

 First create a new repo called `terraform-module-windows-vm`.
-Then copy all of the folders and files out of the `devops-module-testing` folder in this repo and place them at the repository root.
+Then clone this code and put it in your repository.

-Then, go to Pipelines and select new pipeline following the prompts to set up a pipeline based on your Git repo.
+Then, go to Azure DevOps Pipelines and select new pipeline following the prompts to set up a pipeline based on your Git repo.
 Select the Azure pipelines file.

 Now, you will need to update the YAML file with the name of your agent pool and service connection.
 Everything else should work as is!